Dominion of New England: Connecticut charter

 Andros' commission included Connecticut, and he asked Connecticut Governor Robert Treat to surrender the colonial charter not long after his arrival in Boston.
 Connecticut officials formally acknowledged Andros' authority, unlike Rhode Island, whose officials acceded to the dominion but in fact did little to assist him.
 Connecticut continued to run their government according to the charter, holding quarterly meetings of the legislature and electing colony-wide officials, while Treat and Andros negotiated over the surrender of the charter.
 In October 1687, Andros finally decided to travel to Connecticut to personally see to the matter.
 He arrived in Hartford on October 31, accompanied by an honor guard, and met that evening with the colonial leadership.
-According to legend, the charter was laid out on the table for all to see during this meeting.
-The lights in the room unexpectedly went out and, when they were relit, the charter had disappeared.
+The Colonists lay the charter on a table for all to see during this meeting, but the lights suddenly went out.
+When the lights were relit, the charter had disappeared.
 It was said to have been hidden in a nearby oak tree (referred to afterward as the Charter Oak) so that a search of nearby buildings could not locate the document.

-Whatever the truth of the legend, Connecticut records show that its government formally surrendered its seals and ceased operation that day.
-Andros then traveled throughout the colony, making judicial and other appointments, before returning to Boston.
+Connecticut records show that its government formally surrendered its seals and ceased operation that day.
+Andros then traveled throughout the colony, making judicial and other appointments before returning to Boston.
 On December 29, 1687, the dominion council formally extended its laws over Connecticut, completing the assimilation of the New England colonies.

 Inclusion of New York and the Jerseys

-On May 7, 1688, the provinces of New York, East Jersey, and West Jersey were added to the Dominion.
+The provinces of New York, East Jersey, and West Jersey were added to the Dominion on May 7, 1688.
 They were remote from Boston where Andros had his seat, so New York and the Jerseys were run by Lieutenant Governor Francis Nicholson from New York City.
 Nicholson was an army captain and protégé of colonial secretary William Blathwayt who came to Boston in early 1687 as part of Andros' honor guard and had been promoted to his council.
 During the summer of 1688, Andros traveled first to New York and then to the Jerseys to establish his commission.
 Dominion governance of the Jerseys was complicated by the fact that the proprietors' charters had been revoked, yet they had retained their property and petitioned Andros for what were traditional manorial rights.
 The dominion period in the Jerseys was relatively uneventful because of their distance from the power centers and the unexpected end of the Dominion in 1689.